GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 - Identifiers and versions: At the top of the file variables `plugin.id` and `plugin.version` are defined.
 These are key for plugin's metadata.
 Also we reuse those to name the artifact to be produced: note the `artifactId` and `version` tags; this means the name of the generated jar will follow the pattern: `{plugin.id}-{plugin.version}`.

 - Assembly: We leverage the `maven-assembly-plugin` that allow us to generate a jar with dependencies and a suitable manifest file (see ["anatomy of a plugin"](./intro-plugin.md#anatomy-of-a-plugin)).
-Note the `<archive>` section of `pom.xml` reuses the ID and version defined previously and also supplies extra info, being `<Plugin-Class>` one the most relevant.
+Note the `<archive>` section of `pom.xml` reuses the ID and version defined previously and also supplies extra info, being `<Plugin-Class>` the most relevant.

 - Dependencies: This simple plugin just accounts for one dependency, namely the [`casa-shared`](./intro-plugin.md#casa-shared-module) module.
 This dependency is obtained from Gluu repository (see `<repositories>` section).

 ### Plugin's class

 In the build descriptor, `<Plugin-Class>` element points us to class `org.gluu.casa.plugins.helloworld.HelloWorldPlugin`.
-This class extends `org.pf4j.Plugin` which is a requirement of our [plugin framework](./intro#plugin-framework).
+This class extends `org.pf4j.Plugin` which is a requirement of the [plugin framework](./intro#plugin-framework).
 A plugin project should bundle only one class of this kind.

 Plugin classes can override methods of `org.pf4j.Plugin` (e.g. `start` and/or `stop`) if they need to do some processing upon plugin start or stop.
 For HelloWorld we don't need so we simply call the constructor of the superclass.

 ### Extension

-In the same package of plugin class, that is, `org.gluu.casa.plugins.helloworld` we can find `HelloWorldMenu`, this is the only extension this plugin contributes.
-Recall from the intro page [concepts](#plugin-framework) that extensions are classes that implement extension points (interfaces annotated with `org.pf4j.ExtensionPoint` that define a set of methods of interest).
+In the same package of plugin class, that is, `org.gluu.casa.plugins.helloworld` class `HelloWorldMenu` is found, this is the only extension this plugin contributes.
+Recall from the intro page [concepts](./intro-plugin.md#plugin-framework) that extensions are classes that implement extension points (interfaces annotated with `org.pf4j.ExtensionPoint` that define a set of methods of interest).

-`HelloWorldMenu` is a class annotated with `org.pf4j.Extension` that implements extension point `org.gluu.credmanager.extension.navigation.NavigationMenu`. `NavigationMenu` defines a couple of methods that allow implementing classes to add items (more generally, content) to menus.
-Check the javadocs (in folder `shared/target/site/apidocs`) for a thorough description.
+`HelloWorldMenu` is a class annotated with `org.pf4j.Extension` that implements extension point `org.gluu.casa.extension.navigation.NavigationMenu`. `NavigationMenu` defines a couple of methods that allow implementing classes to add items (more generally, content) to menus.
+Check the javadocs for a thorough description.
 Note that `menuType` is a default interface method.
 If it weren't present in `HelloWorldMenu` the same effect would be achieved.

 Method `getContentsUrl` references a path to a page that can contain markup of any kind.
-It will get added to the overall menu markup you are targetting (user, admin, or auxiliary), see `org.gluu.credmanager.extension.navigation.MenuType`.
+It will get added to the overall menu markup you are targetting (user, admin, or auxiliary), see `org.gluu.casa.extension.navigation.MenuType`.
 Markup is added in order of priority (see `getPriority` method), the higher the value, the upper position in the menu.

 !!!
 Note
     All "extra" menu items are added after Casa defaults.
 For example, if you are targetting user menus, the 2FA menu and password reset will be shown first, those dynamically added come afterwards.